Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Introduction

-Despite the aforementioned advantages, analyzing data from a DAS array located in an urban environment is challenging because it records a complex mixture of inherently unlabeled signals \cite{Huot2018}.
-A robust and accurate car-signal detection algorithm is essential to enable the real-world usage of a DAS-based traffic monitoring system.
-To detect car-induced quasi-static signals, \cite{LindseyEtAl2020} applied a common seismological method, the short-time-average through long-time-average trigger (STA/LTA).
+\cite{LindseyEtAl2020} applied a common seismological method, the short-time-average through long-time-average trigger (STA/LTA).
 To exploit the array geometry of DAS, beamforming algorithms have been applied to detect cars and measure their speed \cite{Wang2021, VanDenEnde2021b}.
-These simple methods performed well on roads with relatively light traffic and without complicated traffic patterns.
-But they are likely to become inaccurate if many vehicles transit simultaneously close to the same segment of the fiber cable, as signals from different cars start overlapping leading to complex patterns.
+These simple methods performed well on roads with relatively light traffic and without complicated traffic patterns. \cite{WiesmeyrEtAl} took this a step further by utilizing the Hough transform, a technique derived from the field of image processing, to estimate the flow and average speed of vehicles. \cite{m2pi2020} introduced data mining and signal processing methods, such as clustering algorithms and Kalman filtering techniques, to identify and track vehicles.
+A novel contribution by \cite{Yeetal} was the application of a real-time object detection algorithm based on deep learning techniques for estimating traffic flow and vehicle speed from DAS data, which was assessed along a 500-meter fiber length in the suburbs of Beijing.
+More recently, \cite{LiuEtAl} develop a spatial-domain Bayesian filtering and smoothing algorithm to detect, track, and characterize each vehicle to obtain fine-grained traffic monitoring with DAS.
+Despite their limited success, these methods gradually become inaccurate if many vehicles transit simultaneously close to the same segment of the fiber cable, as signals from different cars start overlapping.